SimonLodal/xenum/docs/README.md

 - Name lookup is currently very inefficient, uses linear search.
 Need to find a way to generate a static constexpr string-hashtable, or at least a constexpr way to sort the string list and use binary search.
-- Poor error messages, due to how the preprocessor works.
-Since this is all implemented with preprocessor macros, when something goes wrong you tend to get 1000 lines of incomprehensible error messages, none of which point to where the actual comma is missing.
 - Preprocessing time (wallclock) increases if you add a lot of custom properties, deep hierarchies, many values.
 It does not scale very well.
 Perhaps depends on the preprocessor used.

 ## Troubleshooting / developing / debugging
-- First of all, when something goes wrong, use trial and error to make your xenum declaration simpler, until it works.
+What to do when your xenum declaration does not work, the preprocessor just spews a large number of errors, and none of them make any sense?

+- The xenum declaration (the D() macro) is validated to some extent.
+If an error is found, a static_assert() is generated instead of any other content.
+The compiler will fail, probably with a lot of errors, but the static_assert should be the first.
+Read it.
-- If you are unsure about correct syntax, see the unit tests for working examples.
+- If you are unsure about correct syntax, see the reference above, and the unit tests for working examples.
+- Use trial and error to make your xenum declaration simpler, until it works.
 - You can also use util/xenum5-test-gen to generate xenums of any size, just to inspect how it declares them, and perhaps to test the limits of your own compiler.
 - Use util/xenum5-inject script to view the generated code.
 It is the only way you can actually inspect what all the macro code produces, so it is a crucial tool both in troubleshooting and development.
   - Troubleshooting: Run xenum5-inject only on the header or source file where the problematic enum is defined.
-Search the output for "BOOST" and "_XENUM", this is usually the actual error location (a macro call that was pasted literally instead of being executed).
+Search the output for "BOOST" and "XENUM", this is often the actual error location (a macro call that was pasted literally instead of being executed).
 If no such error is found, inspect the generated code/data, you should at least be able to find what the compiler complains about.